drupal-webpack/webpack/README.md

 ## Dependencies

-Right now the module assumes that `yarn` is installed and available in the PATH.
+- `drush 9`
+- `yarn`

 ## Setup

 Your project needs to have a `package.json` file somewhere up the directory tree.
 In drupal-composer projects it is a common practice to place one next to the webroot and the project-wide `composer.json`.
 Placing the file inside the webroot would work too.
-If you don't have such a file, fear not. `yarn init -yp` will generate an empty one.
+If you don't have such a file `yarn init -yp` will generate an empty one.

 Once you've got `package.json`, add the following npm dependencies.
 `yarn add webpack`